Timsort: Galloping mode during merge

 An individual merge of runs R1 and R2 keeps the count of consecutive elements selected from a run.
-When this number reaches the minimum galloping threshold (min_gallop), Timsort considers that it is likely that many consecutive elements may still be selected from that run and switches to the galloping mode.
+When this number reaches the minimum galloping threshold (min_gallop), Timsort considers that it is likely that many consecutive elements may still be selected from that run and switches into galloping mode.
 Let us assume that R1 is responsible for triggering it.
-In this mode, the algorithm performs an exponential search, also known as galloping search, for the next element x of the run R2 in the run R1.
-This is done in two stages: the first one finds the range (2k − 1, 2k+1 - 1) where x is.
-The second stage performs a binary search for the element x in the range found in the first stage.
-The galloping mode is an attempt to adapt the merge algorithm to the pattern of intervals between elements in runs.
+In this mode, the algorithm performs a two-stage search for the place in the run R1 where the next element x of the run R2 would be inserted.
+In the first stage it performs an exponential search, also known as a galloping search, until finding a k such that R1[2k−1 − 1] < x <= R1[2k − 1], i.e. a region of uncertainty comprising 2k−1 − 1 consecutive elements of R1.
+The second stage performs a straight binary search of this region to find the exact location in R1 for x.
+Galloping mode is an attempt to adapt the merge algorithm to the pattern of intervals between elements in runs.